-Discrete Finite Model - In the discrete finite model, we assume that time is divided into time-slots of unit duration.
+Discrete Model - In the discrete model, we assume that time is divided into time-slots of unit duration, and start at time t = 0 with n elements in the overflow list.
 At the start of each time-slot t > 0, an element is chosen uniformly at random among all n elements in the system to depart.
 Next, at the end of time-slot t, a new element arrives and is inserted according to the hashing scheme into either a non-full bucket or the overflow list.
 Therefore, by the end of each time-slot t, there are always n elements in the system, either in the hash table or in the overflow list.